In the world of electric vehicles, understanding what influences their driving range is essential.

 These systems monitor and analyze various aspects of the vehicle's performance and environmental conditions.
 They provide real-time data on battery status, energy consumption, and driving patterns.

-Additionally, telematics can help in predictive maintenance, alerting drivers to potential issues before they become serious problems, thus preserving the vehicle's overall health and efficiency.
+Additionally, automotive data loggers can help in predictive maintenance, alerting drivers to potential issues before they become serious problems, thus preserving the vehicle's overall health and efficiency.